oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/health-readiness-liveness/health-liveness-readiness.md

 Within a second or two of the process being killed the connection to the container in the pod is terminated as the container exits.

-If we now try getting the data again it still responds  (replace <External IP> with the one for your service) If you get a 503 error that just means that the pod is still restarting, wait a few seconds and try again.
+If we now try getting the data again it still responds  (replace <External IP> with the one for your service) If you get a 502 or 503 error that just means that the pod is still restarting, wait a few seconds and try again.

   5. Try getting the data